signcl/docusaurus-prince-pdf/README.md

 The bad:

-- Doesn't work well Dark Mode (not an issue in Ci/CD environments)
+- Doesn't work well with system Dark Mode.
+You will get a dark background in generated PDF.
+But it's not an issue in Ci/CD environments
 - No ToC

 The ugly: